 The consultation is your opportunity to measure the contractor up, get to know their business, test their capabilities, ask questions, and decide if you’d be comfortable with hiring them.
 Here’s what you can expect during a metal roof install consultation (typically lasting one to two hours per contractor, depending on the complexity/size of your roof):

-- Site inspection – Such as looking for penetration points, flashing zones, low spots, differing roof planes, gutter needs, roof access, and surrounding landscape, as well as potential problem areas associated with all of the above items.
+- A site inspection – The estimator or contractor will look for penetration points, flashing zones, low spots, differing roof planes, gutter needs, roof access, surrounding landscape, and potential problem areas.

-- Sitting down with the contractor to give you some ideas to think about and provide options pertaining to:
+- A product discussion – Sitting down with the contractor to give you some ideas to think about and provide options about:

-- Talking through the questions you have (we will cover what questions you should be asking in the next section).
+- Talking through your questions – Asking the right questions is the best way to ensure a contractor is knowledgeable and qualified.
+We will cover what questions you should be asking in the next section.

-- Some contractors offer one quote for the project and some provide “Good, Better, Best” options that give varying quotes based on different quality products used at each level.
+- Going through the full in-depth proposal – Keep in mind that some contractors will offer one quote for the project, and some will provide “good, better, and best” options that give varying prices based on the products used at each price level.

 Best Questions to Ask Metal Roofing Contractors

-During the consultation, you should be asking as many questions as time allows.
-Contractors work in a service-based business and shouldn’t have a problem answering any questions that you ask.
-We’ve split up the types of questions into two equally important categories: Questions about reliability/credibility and questions about the project.
+During the consultation, you should ask as many questions as possible.
+Contractors work in a service-based business and shouldn’t have a problem answering any of your questions.

 Reliability/Credibility Questions to Ask During a Consultation